-- h.
-Each shapefile should be uploaded as a compressed file containing all necessary extensions to open in the most current version of ArcMap by ESRI Extensions. - i.
+- g.
+Each shapefile should be uploaded as a compressed file containing all necessary extensions to open in the most current version of ArcMap by ESRI Extensions.
+Please note that the THOMAS system ,may not accept zip files so after the application submission THDA will have the Market Study Anaylst to email the files to TNAllocation@thda.org - h.
 There are typically at least 6 or 7 extensions that make up 1 shapefile.
 The extensions .prj. shp, .shx and .dbf must be included; the submission may also include the extensions .xml, .cpg, .sbn and .sbx.